bbauska/IllinoisTech-Fundamentals-WebDev/readme.md

 <h2><a href=#syllabus">Syllabus</a></h2>

-<h3>Week 1: Internet Structures and an Introduction to HTML</h3>
+<h3><a href="wk1">Week 1: Internet Structures and an Introduction to HTML</a></h3>

-Welcome to Fundamentals of Web Development!
-This course will cover the creation of Web pages and sites using HTML, CSS, Javascript, jQuery, and graphical applications as well as the client and server architecture of the Internet and related web technologies.
-Students will be able to create and deploy a Web site with multiple pages and cross-linked structures by the end of this course.
+<p>Welcome to Fundamentals of Web Development!
+This course will cover the
+creation of Web pages and sites using HTML, CSS, Javascript, jQuery, and graphical applications as well as the client and server architecture of the Internet and related web technologies.
+Students will be able to create and deploy a Web site with multiple pages and cross-linked structures by the end of this course.</p>

-In Module 1, students are introduced to the world of web development, starting with writing basic HTML scripts and publishing them on GitHub and GitHub Pages.
+<p>In Module 1, students are introduced to the world of web development,
+starting with writing basic HTML scripts and publishing them on GitHub and GitHub Pages.
 It elucidates the roles and functions of the internet\'s core technologies - HTML, CSS, and JavaScript - and